Skip to main content

 Through its participatory governance model, OpenAIRE AMKE facilitates the endorsement, adoption, operation, and long-term viability of the Graph within its member base, national contexts, and broader research communities.

-A complex aggregation-enrichment-deduplication pipeline
+A complex aggregation-enrichment-deduplication workflow

 Using the OpenAIRE Guidelines and the metadata validation mechanism in PROVIDE, the OpenAIRE Graph aggregates millions of metadata records collected from trusted data sources that facilitate Open Science.